 As certified observers may tend to experience "drift" in rating accuracy, the district will establish a calibration process each year where certification is not required This calibration process will be completed in years two (2) and three (3) after certification.
 Calibration ensures ongoing accuracy in scoring teaching practice; an awareness of the potential risk for rater bias; and that observers refresh their knowledge of the training and scoring practice.
 State approved certification program will be used to support annual calibration in years 2 and 3, to be conducted in small groups, administrative cadres.
 Administrators will go through recertification after year 3.
-Additional coaching will occur for principals in which additional practice is indicated from the calibration process.
+In the case where administrators do not meet calibration requirements, administrator(s) will receive additional calibration practice and coaching and will re-assess for calibration to support the reliability of the calibration process.